-Currently, Sushma is the Lead Curator, Manchester Museum South Asia Gallery in partnership with the British Museum.
-This gallery is wholly co-curated with a community collective (opening 2022).
+Currently, Sushma is working on a major Early India exhibition at the British Museum (opening 2025).
+Previously, Sushma was Lead Curator, Manchester Museum South Asia Gallery in partnership with the British Museum, which was wholly co-curated with a community collective (opening 2023).

-Regularly contributes to exhibition catalogues and books, while also writing reviews and producing content for popular online and print publications.
+Regularly contribute to exhibition content and catalogues, books, reviews and producing content for popular online and print publications.
 Topics range from ancient art and history to contemporary issues on museums and culture.

 Founder, presenter and producer of The Wonder House podcast and co-host of the British Museum podcast.
 Guest appearances on other podcasts, including Museum Archipelago and Sick to Death: a History of Medicine in 10 Objects.

-Discussions range from magazine style content about exhibitions and projects to in-depth interviews on topics as diverse as leadership, digital collaboration and British colonial era dispersal of museum collections.
-Invited to give Tedx talk on conversations: Challenging Stereotypes of Difference.
+Sushma regularly takes part in podcast conversations and interviews.
+Discussions range from magazine style content about exhibitions to in-depth interviews.
+Gave Tedx talk on conversations: Challenging Stereotypes of Difference.